Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conclusions

 The projected optimisation methodology is applied to 2-dimensional, 3-component rotating plane Couette flow, with all analysis performed with a rotation number of $\mathit{Ro}=0.5$.
 Both equilibria and periodic solutions are sought in this work.
+To ensure only minimal a priori knowledge about the flow is required the laminar profile is used to generate the required resolvent modes instead of the turbulent mean as is more standard for typical resolvent analysis applications.
+The implications of this choice and the effect it has on the modes has not been investigated here and warrants further study.
 The optimiser successfully identified equilibria that are not observed in DNS at $\mathit{Re}=50$ from various initial conditions.
 At $\mathit{Re}=400$, a stable periodic solution was obtained by initialising the optimiser with a perturbed DNS solution.
-In this case the residual decreased from $\mathcal{R}>10^{-3}$ to $\mathcal{R}<10^{-12}$ in roughly $40,000$ iterations, over half of which occurred in the first $5,000$.
-The slower convergence for the optimisation of the periodic solution is argued to be primarily a result of the increase in the degrees-of-freedom of the system and the possible weak linear stability of the solution.
+In this case the residual decreased from $\mathcal{R}>10^{-3}$ to $\mathcal{R}<10^{-12}$ in roughly $40{,}000$ iterations, over half of which occurred in the first $5{,}000$.
+The slower convergence for the optimisation of the periodic solution is argued to be primarily a result of the increase in the degrees of freedom of the system and the possible weak linear stability of the solution.
+A notable omission is that of any time-periodic solutions obtained from optimisation that were not observed in DNS.
+Such results are omitted due to the very large cost of obtaining such solutions as the Reynolds number and computational domain size increase, specifically in terms of memory usage.
+To make these larger problems more feasible, a distributed implementation is required, which is discussed further below.